 In patients with moderate hepatic impairment, no dose adjustment is required.

 Perindopril / INDAPAMIDE RATIOPHARM 4 mg / 1.25 mg should not be used in children and adolescents because the efficacy and safety of perindopril have not been established.

 Hypersensitivity to perindopril or any other angiotensin-converting enzyme inhibitor (CEI),

 · History of angioedema (angioedema) associated with the use of an angiotensin-converting enzyme inhibitor,

 · Hereditary or idiopathic angioedema,

-· Second and third trimesters of pregnancy (see sections Warnings and precautions for use and Pregnancy and breast-feeding ).
+· 2nd and 3rd trimesters of pregnancy (see sections Warnings and precautions for use and Pregnancy and lactation ).